DISCLOSURE OF INFORMATION, POLICIES, AND CLIENT AGREEMENT

 Results: Therapy is complex and multi-factored.
 Your continual engagement in this self-awareness and discovery process is important.
 Also, be aware that I as counselor can invite you to think and feel about problems in new ways but I cannot do the mental and emotional work for you or your family members.
 That is always the client’s responsibility.
 I will assist you in this process as would a coach or a guide based on my training.
 Your participation is always voluntary.
 If you believe that you are hitting roadblocks, please let me know so that we can find solutions that work for you.
 The number of sessions and the decision to continue or terminate therapy is always your choice; therefore, I make no guarantee to specific outcomes or to a set number of sessions.

 Termination of Therapy: Although you are free to terminate therapy at any time, I do request that you discuss your decision for termination at the beginning of a regularly scheduled session.
 Termination of therapy can be an uncomfortable topic to bring up but it is important that it is discussed openly.
-I consider it important that the therapy relationship be closed in a straightforward professional manner and that therapy issues have been concluded to the best of our mutual abilities.

 No Secrets Policy: In the event I see you and a spouse/partner as a couple for relationship therapy, I do maintain a strict no-secrets policy.
 Anything said to me is considered discussable with the other partner.
 In family therapy I do consider parents to have a right of privacy regarding their relationship separate from their children and vice versa for minors age 13 and up unless I am compelled to disclose information under mandatory reporting laws.